JordanHofer92/COVID19-REACT-App/README.md

 1.  fixed the bug noticed yesterday;
 2.  completed basic zoom in and out effects, still need to work on drap-able function for the map.

+### 2020-03-20

+1. zoom chat, received new project from UI/UX team.
+2. worked on getting user's geo location, system couldn't compile.

+### 2020-03-21

+1. fixed bug in BarGraph.js;
+2. changed structure in TopNews.js, so that each news is a box instead of a line.

+### 2020-03-22

+1. fixed bug with teammates on multiple files.
+2. completed change page function in TopNews.js.

 ## Jordan

 ### 2020-03-14